 Many distressing and inappropriate behaviours may not constitute bullying even though they are unpleasant.
-Students who are involved in or who witness any distressing and inappropriate behaviours should report their concerns to school staff and our school will follow our Student Wellbeing and Engagement Policy] and/or this Bullying Prevention Policy where the behaviour constitutes bullying.
+Students who are involved in or who witness any distressing and inappropriate behaviours should report their concerns to school staff and our school will follow the Student Wellbeing and Engagement Policy and Child Safe Policy.